kmiya/CarND-Advanced-Lane-Lines/README.md

     dst = np.array([[0, 0], [0, h], [w, h], [w, 0]], dtype=np.float32)
     return src, dst
 ```
-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+You can see that the perspective transform is working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![alt text][image4]